OpenCMISS/documentation/_web/pelican/content/pages/status.rst

 Ready for Feedback
 ==================

-Here are a list of pages that are complete enough.
+Here is a list of pages that are complete enough.
 Please take a look and give me feedback on its aesthetics, functionality, structure, and so on.

 * `Downloads </downloads.html>`_.
 * CMISS Example Model: `Per Pixel Lighting </examples/a/per_pixel_lighting/index.html>`_, `Eye Model </examples/a/eye/index.html>`_ , `Animate Jaw </examples/a/animate_jaw/index.html>`_.